lastlink/docs-1/developer-guide/faq.md

 1. Go to `/directus/path/.htaccess` and add `RewriteBase /` just below `RewriteEngine On`.
 2. Go to `/directus/path/api/.htaccess` and add `RewriteBase /api` just below `RewriteEngine On`.

-### How do I reset a password manually?
-[This section](https://github.com/directus/docs/blob/master/04-developer/06-schema-guide.md#manually-setting-passwords) of the Docs explains how to update a password with a SQL command.